ElazarK/content-docs/playbooks/DeDup_incidents.md

+---
+id: dedupincidents
+title: DeDup Incidents
+---

 Checks for duplicate incidents for the current incident, and close it if any duplicate has found.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.